 The Club Sports Program offers athletic training services for all student members in our 78 club sport organizations.
 This service is free of charge and allows club sport athletes to have injuries evaluated by one of Penn State Sports Medicine’s best!

 Our athletic trainer for 2014-15 is Andrew Plate and he holds appointments on a weekly basis in the White Building Athletic Training Room (52).
-Andrew schedules time slots from 2pm-4pm on Mondays and Wednesday as well as 8am-10am each Friday.
+Andrew schedules 25-minute time slots from 10:15am-12:45pm on Mondays and Fridays as well as 2pm-4:30pm each Wednesday during Spring Semester.

 To schedule an appointment, please stop by or call the Club Sports Office (814-865-9202).
 You must have a valid participation agreement/waiver on file for 2014-15 with your club and you must be a student (with limited resources and times we cannot extend this service to faculty/staff members of clubs).